sdaubert/letscert/README.md

 # What `letscert` do

-* Automagically a new ACME account if needed.
+* Automagically create a new ACME account if needed.
 * Issue new certificate if no previous one found.
 * Renew certificate only if needed.
 * Only `http-01` challenge supported.
-An existing web server must be alreay running. `letscert` should have write access to `${webroot}/.well-known/acme-challenge`.
+An existing web server must be alreay running.
+  `letscert` should have write access to `${webroot}/.well-known/acme-challenge`.
 * Crontab friendly: no promts.
 * No configuration file.
 * Support multiple domains with multiple roots.
-Always create a single certificate per un (ie a certificate may have multiple SANs).
+Always create a single certificate per run (ie a certificate may have multiple SANs).
 * As `simp_le`, check the exit code to known if a renewal has happened:
   * 0 if certificate data was created or updated;
   * 1 if renewal not necessary;